North Carolina Debt Relief Guide

 North Carolina continues to be an economically divided state.
 While metropolitan areas are growing, rural communities have been particularly hard hit.

 Agriculture is still a dominant industry in North Carolina.
-Nearly one in five North Carolinian workers are employed in agriculture.
-[2]
+The industry supports nearly 700,000 jobs.

 At the same time, Charlotte and other larger cities are growing.
 Charlotte is the sixteenth largest city in the U.S. and is the second-largest banking center after New York.

 North Carolina is a right-to-work state.
-That means workers are not required to pay membership dues to a union even if they are at their workplace.
-However, they still can choose to do so.
+That means workers are not required to pay union membership dues even if they are at their workplace, but they can still choose to do so.

-North Carolina’s pay rates could be better, with a per capita income of $50,086 and an average median household income of $54,602.
-The minimum wage of $7.25 per hour is below the nationwide average of $8.56 per hour.
+North Carolina’s pay rates could be better.
+The state has a per capita income of $37,641 and a median household income of $66,186.
+The minimum wage is $7.25 per hour.

 If you are unemployed in North Carolina, your Unemployment Insurance will last 12 weeks.